Flare Key Features

 You can generate PDF output from your project directly, or you can generate a PDF while simultaneously building FrameMaker or Word output.
 See About PDF Output.

 Microsoft Word The output is exported to Microsoft Word in one of the following file formats.

 See About Word Output.

 - XML This is the default document format created (if you do not select one of the other formats in this list).

 - DOC You can export Word to the standard DOC format.

 - DOCX This is Microsoft Word's platform-independent, open XML format.

 See Specifying DOCX Output Via Microsoft Word.

 - PDF In addition to sending output directly to PDF, you can generate a PDF file automatically when building Word output.
-Because Flare supports Microsoft Vista and Word 2007, you can send Word output to PDF format, even if you do not have the Adobe Distiller installed.
+You can send Word output to PDF format, even if you do not have the Adobe Distiller installed.